willstepp/writings/hunger/hunger-01.md

   Mika ignored him and ran his hands along the grain of his spear, then walked to the arena.
 The disc tosser got in position and gave the ready signal with a wave of his hand.
 Mika and Mohe lined up on the markers at the edge of the arena.
 From here the boy could see the northern mountains, their snowy ridges hovering faintly blue over the treeline of the forest.
 This was the only place in the village from which you could see the far mountain range.
 He was unable to focus on anything else as long as he could see them, as they reminded him of his father and the words that had been spoken to him the night he passed away.
   Being distracted he was slow off the mark and missed the timing of his throw.
 His spear wobbled in the air and landed at an odd angle, barely sticking into the ground.
 This was his worst performance yet and he knew it even before they measured the points.
 It had landed at least a few feet away, embarrasingly far.
   Mohe excitedly ran onto the arena where his spear stuck mere inches from the disc.
 When the points were counted up he had won by four points, three notches to Mika’s seven.
 Mohe was thrilled and ran about the whole arena, shouting to the other children that he had defeated the great player by a huge margin.
 Then he ran to the scorekeeper and made sure they had recorded it properly.
 The elders cheered him from afar, as they had started placing their bets on anyone who opposed the boy, his performance had been so bad.
   Truly he did not care.
 He sat down again on the sidelines and fixed his gaze on those faraway mountains and thought about his father, whose name even he was forbidden to utter now.
-His friend Tye approached and saw where he was looking, but said nothing.
+His friend approached and saw where he was looking, but said nothing.
   “The old men say your spear must be bad for you to be throwing like this.
 They say, Tye give him your spear and he will win again.
 This we know.”
   “They don’t know anything, old buzzards.
 Let them smoke their pipes and take cat naps.”
   “They worry about their wampum, that’s all.”